nylas/components/README.md

 ### Storybook

-After installing, run `yarn run storybook`, go to `http://localhost:6006` in your browser
+After installing, run `yarn storybook`, go to `http://localhost:6006` in your browser

 ### Local Development